 Musical Theatre performers must learn to act the song, dancers must learn to tell a story without words.
 Musicians must tell the story of their music.
 Actors in a play must understand their objective, the tactics their character uses and finally the obstacles that stand in their way.
 The study of Drama is the understanding of these principles.
 Through the training process, students at DaySpring, no matter how young, become skilled in creating realistic and heightened characters that live in their whole body.
 They also become skilled in using their voice to not only make them audible but believable and entertaining!
 Alongside this, students learn invaluable skills in teamwork, creativity, focus and attention.
 The Drama program at DaySpring is designed to support and enhance the training they receive in other areas and also to stand alone.

-Individual drama classes will perform in Fall Showcase and "The Actor's Spotlight" in April.
+Individual drama classes will perform in Fall Showcase and The Actor's Spotlight in the spring.